Get Our FREE Ultimate Guide to Launching a Side Hustle (With Just HTML & CSS)

 via Doug Neiner

-Doug Neiner created the Olympic logo with the border-radius property, which is used often to create rounded boxes, and he uses layering and positioning to achieve the overlapping effect.
+Doug Neiner created this Olympic CSS logo with the border-radius property, which is used often to create rounded boxes, and he uses layering and positioning to achieve the overlapping effect.

 Then try your hand at recreating the new Pepsi logo: